Young female and male participants giving thumbs up as they run past

 Wheelchair Participants Information

 All race distances are wheelchair accessible.
-All wheelchair participants are required to enter for their preferred distance.
+All wheelchair participants are required to enter for their preferred distance and specify that they will be taking part in a wheelchair when asked.

 Racing Wheelchair Participants

 If you are participating in a racing wheelchair, we recommend starting at the front of your designated wave.
-This will help ensure a smoother and safer course experience, free from congestion.
+This will help ensure a smoother and safer course experience, free from congestion .
+All racing wheelchair participants must specify that they will be taking part in a wheelchair when asked during registration.

 Non-Racing Wheelchair Participants